 Important Consumer Medicine Information

-This information below has important information and answers some common questions about EpiPen® Adrenaline (epinephrine) Auto-Injector.
+This leaflet below answers some common questions about EpiPen® Adrenaline (epinephrine) Auto-Injector.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.All medicines have risks and benefits.
 Your doctor or pharmacist has weighed the risks of you receiving EpiPen® against the benefits this medicine is expected to have for you.If you have any concerns about receiving this medicine, talk to your doctor or pharmacist before there is a situation where EpiPen® is needed.

-Please read this information carefully before an emergency arises.
+Please read this leaflet carefully before an emergency arises.

 What EpiPen® is used forEpiPen® is only for the immediate EMERGENCY TREATMENT of a SEVERE ALLERGIC REACTION (also known as ANAPHYLAXIS).
 Your doctor or pharmacist will explain what this is like, so that you know when you must use EpiPen®.EpiPen® is used to treat people who have a severe allergic reaction caused by, for example, hypersensitivity to

 See Side effects for information regarding allergy to sodium metabisulfite.Avoidance of known allergens is most important in preventing severe allergic reactions.

 A severe allergic reaction is overwhelming and life-threatening.It affects the whole body, in particular the

 This may cause, for example, low blood pressure and collapse, or abnormal heart beat or function.

 air passages and lungs.